-- 3. Basis of Preparation and Significant Accounting Policies (continued) - 3.2 Significant Accounting Policies (continued)
+3. Basis of Preparation and Significant Accounting Policies (continued)

 De-recognition of financial liabilities

 A financial liability is de-recognized when the obligation under the liability is discharged or cancelled or expires.
 The Group also derecognises a financial liability when its terms are modified and the cash flows of the modified liability are substantially different, in which case a new financial liability based on the modified terms is recognised at fair value.
 On derecognition of a financial liability, the difference between the carrying amount extinguished and the consideration paid (including any non-cash assets transferred or liabilities assumed) is the consolidated statement of income.